mgerb/ServerStatus/readme.md

 - for user `<@userid>`
 - for role `<@&roleid>`

+### Polling Interval
+The polling interval is how often the bot will try to ping the servers.
+A good interval is 10 seconds, but this may need some adjustment if it happens to be spamming notifications.

+- time in seconds
+- configurable in `config.json`

 ## Usage
 To get the current status of your servers simply type `!ServerStatus` in chat.